-- 5.1.3.1 Mr Naresh Kumar Pangasa (India), Theme Leader in WIS/GTS operations, reported on WIS-GTS operations.
-The Sub-Group appreciated the efforts on updating status of RMTN in RA-II was conducted jointly by him and Mr Hiroyuki Ichijo, RAII Coordinator of SG-WIS of WG-IOS/WIS.
-In the Region there is substantial improvement in upgrading of GTS links for using speeds more than 9600 bps for dedicated links.
+- 5.1.3.1 Mr Naresh Kumar PANGASA (India), Theme Leader in WIS/GTS operations, reported on WIS-GTS operations.
+The subgroup appreciated the efforts on updating status of RMTN in RA-II was conducted jointly by him and Mr Hiroyuki Ichijo, the RAII Coordinator of SG-WIS, WG-IOS/WIS.
+In the region there is substantial improvement in up grading of GTS links for using speeds more than 9600 bps for dedicated links.
 Total GTS links currently in RA II are 91 and out of which 80 are operational. - 5.1.3.2 Data gap regions are Afghanistan, Bhutan and Iraq.
-RTH New Delhi is making all efforts to restore Afghanistan and Bhutan connectivity and efforts will also be made for Iraq.
-Bhutan connectivity is expected soon for placing Bhutan data on GTS. - 5.1.3.3 Space-based broadcast Multipoint connectivity in RA II has also been updated.
-The Sub-Group noted with appreciation that IMD has successfully managed the migration of its data broadcasting system.
-Worldspace audio broadcast service from RTH New Delhi has been stopped.
-However IMD has started its digital broadcast called DMDD through INSAT satellite and service provided to all national users as well as to some neighbouring countries. - 5.1.3.4 The Sub-Group urged that all Members update timely contact information in the list of focal points, as this will help the Theme Leaders and the Coordinator to collect relevant status information more promptly.
+RTH New Delhi is making all efforts to restore Afghanistan and Bhutan connectivity and for Iraq also efforts will be made.
+Bhutan connectivity is expected soon for placing Bhutan data on GTS. - 5.1.3.4 Space-based broadcast Multipoint connectivity in RA II has also been updated.
+The subgroup noted with appreciation that IMD has successfully managed the migration of its data broadcasting system.
+Worldspace audio broadcast service from RTH New Delhi has been stopped however IMD has started its digital broadcast called DMDD through INSAT satellite and service provided to all national users as well as to some neighbouring countries.

+5.1.3.5 The subgroup urged that all Members update timely contact information in the list of focal points, as this will help the Theme leaders and to the Coordinator to collect relevant status information more promptly.